This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Join a walking tour of the city

-It’s only $35 USD and it’s the best way to know your way around Antigua.
+This tour is the best way to get your bearings in Antigua.
 Our guide gave us a list of the best restaurants and bars in town and also recommended the Acatenango Overnight hike (see activity #1), which we were hesitant to take, but it ended up being one of the best experiences of our lives.

 3. Go on a food tour